pnp/blog/content/office-add-ins-community-call/2023-03-08/index.md

 **Will task pane in Outlook add-in support change default width?**

 We don't have any plans to support this in the near future.
+That being said if you would like to submit a feature request for this you can create one here: [https://aka.ms/m365dev-suggestions](https://aka.ms/m365dev-suggestions).

 ## Resources related to to this blog's content